didlie/TOM-Itay-Group/README.md

 # TOM-Itay-Group
-Data files are run-time files and group materials
+Data files are run-time files and group materials.